14 Things That Will Happen When Prince Charles Becomes King

 The momentous occasion will see a new monarch on the British throne for the first time in nearly 70 years.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 The once and future king

 With the passing of Prince Philip, Duke of Edinburgh, there seems to be a ton of questions surrounding the British monarchy.
 So what’s in store for Prince Philip’s eldest son, Prince Charles?
-Unlike his mother, who unexpectedly became queen at just 25 years old when her father, King George VI, died suddenly, 71-year-old Prince Charles has spent his entire life in preparation to wear the crown.
+Unlike his mother, who unexpectedly became queen at just 25 years old when her father, King George VI, died suddenly, soon to be 72-year-old Prince Charles has spent his entire life in preparation to wear the crown.
 Here are some other things you didn’t know about Prince Charles: He’s the longest waiting heir apparent, and will be the oldest British monarch to ever take the throne—and it’s still uncertain when that will happen.
 Although Queen Elizabeth II is 93 years old and the longest-reigning British monarch ever, longevity runs in her family: Her father may have died young, but her mother lived to the age of 101.
 But with recent reports asserting Prince Charles is now taking charge of the monarchy more than ever, could he become king sooner than expected?
 Let’s explore the different scenarios that may play out when the beloved Queen dies—or maybe even before.

 The Queen may still be alive when Prince Charles becomes King